freedomofpress/ansible-role-grsecurity/docs/build.md

   * SecureDrop Admins recompiling a kernel from source

 Users trying to recompile grsecurity-patched kernels for contexts other than SecureDrop should look elsewhere.
+Make sure to review the requirements in the README (such as 30GB free disk space) before continuing.

 ## Building the SecureDrop-specific packages for release
 The automated build logic for preparing source directories will streamline most